pandas-dev/pandas/web/pandas/pdeps/0012-compact-and-reversible-JSON-interface.md

 Several other examples are provided in the [linked NoteBook](https://nbviewer.org/github/loco-philippe/NTV/blob/main/example/example_pandas.ipynb#2---Series)

 ## Scope
-The objective is to make available the proposed JSON interface for any type of data.
+The objective is to make available the proposed JSON interface for any type of data and for `orient="table"` option.

 The proposed interface is compatible with existing data.

 ## Motivation

+### Why extend the `orient=table` option to other data types?
+- The Table Schema specification defines 24 data types, 6 are taken into account in the pandas interface

 ### Why is it important to have a compact and reversible JSON interface ?
 - a reversible interface provides an exchange format.